brittneyleighb/cafe-nebula/README.md

 ## Why Java for Game Engine Development?

 ### Educational Value
-As a computer science master's student, building a game engine in Java is a learning project:
+As a computer science master's student, building a game engine in Java is a learning project for me.
+So...Why Java?

 - **Memory Management Understanding**: Java's garbage collector teaches automatic memory management principles.
 - **Object-Oriented Design**: Java's OOP makes architectural patterns (Entity-Component-System, Observer, Factory) explicit and easier to understand.